 Non-residential uses will be located on the street with ground floor uses and upper floor windows facing the street to activate these edges and provide passive surveillance.
 Primary entrances will generally be provided off the main street.
-Access points will be compatible with the overall façade of the building but will be clearly defined and identifiable for vehicles and pedestrians.
+Access points will be compatible with the overall façade of the building but will be clearly defined for vehicles and pedestrians.

 Retail buildings will be designed to address the street to ensure high quality pedestrian connectivity between all uses in the Town and Village Centres.
 Larger stores may be sleeved smaller specialty shops and offices with frontages to surrounding streets.
 Vehicle access will be provided away from the main street frontage.
 Parking and passenger drop off will be located adjacent to building entrances.
-Carparking will be shared and collocated where possible to minimise land take and enhance walkability and maximise pedestrian connections.
-Public Transport pick up and drop off locations in and adjacent to the Town and Village Centres will be located so to facilitate accessibility to major public spaces, retail and community land uses.
-Carparking will be shared and collocated where possible to minimise land take and enhance walkability and maximise pedestrian connections.